Unitech/pm2/README.md

 ## PM2+ Monitoring

-If you manage your appa with PM2, PM2+ makes it easy to monitor and manage apps across servers.
+If you manage your app with PM2, PM2+ makes it easy to monitor and manage apps across servers.
 Feel free to try it:

 [Discover the monitoring dashboard for PM2](https://app.pm2.io/)